pearu/pearu.github.io/bsr_tensor_invariants.md

 5.6 `col_indices[..., crow_indices[..., i-1]:crow_indices[..., i]]`
-    must be sorted and with distinct values for all `i=1,...,nrows`, that is, each batch is a coalesced.
+    must be sorted and with distinct values for all `i=1,...,nrows`, that is, each batch is coalesced.

 In the above, ellipses `...` reads `i1, ..., iM` and the invariants apply for all `0 <= i1 < batchsize[0], ..., 0 <= iM < batchsize[M-1]`.